 People analytics is about analysing data about people to solve business problems.
-You can find people data from HR systems, from other departments like IT, and from external sources such as salary surveys.
-You can use insights from people data to drive organisational change.
+You can find people data from HR systems, IT systems and other departments' systems.
+You can also find people data from external sources such as salary surveys.
+Insights from people data can be used to drive organisational change.

 In this factsheet, we explain what people analytics is, why it’s important and how it’s used.
 We introduce key terms such as correlation, causation, predictive and prescriptive.
-We also discuss who is responsible for people analytics as well as the strategy and process for doing people analytics.
+We discuss who's responsible for people analytics and outline the people analytics strategy and process.

-Explore our viewpoint on people analytics, along with actions for government and recommendations for employers.
+Explore our viewpoint on people analytics and recommendations for employers.

 Solving business problems with people analytics: